 The Cryptographic Services runs as NT Authority\NetworkService in a shared process of svchost.exe.
 Other services might run in the same process.
 If Cryptographic Services fails to start, the error is logged.
 Windows 8 startup proceeds, but a message box is displayed informing you that the CryptSvc service has failed to start.

 Cryptographic Services won't start, if the Remote Procedure Call (RPC) service is stopped or disabled.

-If Cryptographic Services is stopped, the Application Identity fails to start and initialize.
+If Cryptographic Services is stopped, the Application Identity service fails to start and initialize.

 1. Select your Windows 8 release and edition, and then click on the Download button below.

 2. Save the RestoreCryptographicServicesWindows8.bat file to any folder on your hard drive.